pvdz/zeparser3/tests/testcases/objects/duplicate_keys/obj_expr/dunderproto___proto__/bad_case_with_ident_and_string.md

 `````
 throws: Parser error!
-  Found a part that cant destruct and a part that must destruct so it is not destructible
+  Found a part that cant destruct and a part that must destruct so it is not destructible (at EOF)

 x = {__proto__: 1, "__proto__": 2}
                                  ^------- error